vinit714/Simple-CRUD-App/README.md

 # CRUD API Tutorial – Node, Express, MongoDB

-This tutorial covers the development of a CRUD (Create, Read, Update, Delete) API using Node.js, Express, and MongoDB.
+This project covers the development of a CRUD (Create, Read, Update, Delete) API using Node.js, Express, and MongoDB.
 Below is a breakdown of the tutorial along with the associated code snippets.

 ## Overview

-The tutorial introduces the prerequisites for building a CRUD API with Node.js, Express, and MongoDB.
+The project introduces the prerequisites for building a CRUD API with Node.js, Express, and MongoDB.
 It covers setting up the development environment, including installing Visual Studio Code and Node.js, creating a project folder, and initializing a `package.json` file.

 ## Setup